sash/jquery-ajax-progress/README.md

 	yield('The task is completed!');
 	?>

 What's the data format?
 The first line is a separator string.
 Each chunk of data is fallowed by the separator line.
 See the helper function defined in [yield.php](https://github.com/sash/jquery-ajax-progress/blob/master/yield.php).

+For a complete working example checkout the repo and open [example.html](https://github.com/sash/jquery-ajax-progress/blob/master/example.html) in your browser.